mason1939/sqlzoo_solution/README.md

 where a.stop=115 and b.stop=137
 ```
 All we need to do is find a rcord with stop 115 and 137 in the joined table.

 Note that there are 18 records in table a; while there are 324 (18 X 18) records in the joined table which is result from Cartesian product.

-Now use the same trick to solve the original question.
+Now use the same trick to solve the original problem.

 The main idea of this method is to create a table with a header, (company, num, pos, start stop, end stop), by self-join.

 The trick is useful when you want to duplicate one column from another whatever you purpose is.

 8.